Skip to main content

 Theatre Studies: Design/Technical (B.A.)

 This emphasis in theatre studies provides students with rigorous, hands-on training with cutting edge technology.
-Students will expand their knowledge and refine their ability to collaborate and create exciting worlds on–stage through a focused study of design and production.
-In addition to building knowledge and skills, design/tech students are mentored by faculty and staff to successfully transition from college to their future careers in design, production, and entertainment or to graduate programs for additional training.
+Students expand their knowledge and refine their ability to create exciting worlds onstage.
+Faculty and staff mentor design/tech students to prepare them for their future careers or graduate programs.

 Gain Hands-On Experience